How To Prepare Your Wall For Wallpaper

 - Smooth the wall.
 Fill holes and sand bumps and heavy textures.

 - Clean your wall.
 For best results use sugar soap or hot water with cleaning vinegar.

 - Apply primer to seal the wall.
-Use a premium eggshell, satin or semi-gloss paint.
+(If painting, use an eggshell, satin or semi-gloss paint).